simp/pupmod-simp-krb5/README.rst

 Before you can really do anything with your hosts, you need to ensure that the host itself has a keytab.

-SIMP uses the `/etc/puppet/keydist` directory for each host to securely distribute keytabs to the clients.
+It is highly recommended that you use the instructions in `Setup Requirements` to provide a protected space for your keytabs to be distributed.

-On the KDC, generate a principal for each host in your environment using the following command:
+On the KDC, generate a principal for each host in your environment using the
+following:

 .. code:: bash

    # /usr/sbin/kadmin.local -r YOUR.DOMAIN -q 'addprinc -randkey host/<fqdn>'

 Create Your Keytabs
 """""""""""""""""""